-During a recent coaching appointment, my client and I were looking over her credit card statement and putting together a debt reduction plan.
+During a recent coaching appointment, my client and I looked at her credit card statement and discovered something disturbing while putting together her debt reduction plan.
 Although she doesn’t have an astronomical amount of debt (just under $8,000), my client felt like her credit card balance wasn’t budging.
 Part of the problem is her interest rate: 19.49%.
 Yikes!
 That’s well above the average credit card rate of 15%.
 (The following pictures are shared with her permission.)

 My client can afford to make the monthly payments, but finds it hard to pay extra on a consistent basis because she’s self-employed with variable income.
 Here’s the problem: if you only pay the minimum on your credit cards, you’re sentencing yourself to a lifetime of payments!

 Right on her credit card statement, the bank shows how long it will take to pay off her debt if she only makes minimum payment: 70 years!
 My client is in her 30’s, so she will be well over 100 years old by the time it’s paid in full!
 How crazy is that?

 However, if she makes a double payment, this credit card bill will be gone in three years.
 This is the power of compound interest.
 In the case of retirement savings, compound interest is flexing its muscle on your behalf.
 But in the case of credit cards, compound interest is the throat punch you never saw coming.

 How To Avoid a Life Sentence of Minimum Payments: